aaronNGi/bar.sh/README.md

 The statusbar should now show something like:

-     foo:one  cpu:34C  fan:0rpm  wifi:82  bat:48% 20%+  Jan-01  12:00
+     foo:one  cpu:34C  fan:0rpm  wifi:82%  bat:48% 20%+  Jan-01  12:00

-Every two seconds the value will toggle between one and two but the change can also be triggered by writing to the FIFO:
+Every two seconds the value will alternate between one and two.
+The change can also be triggered by writing to the FIFO:

     echo onetwo update >/tmp/bar-1000